brody327/the-news/README.md

 [View Site](https://brody-thenews.netlify.app)

-The Ne.ws is a news app that searches for current news articles using ...
-API.
+The Ne.ws is a news app that searches for current news articles using Currents API.
 It runs on a stack that includes: HTML/CSS, JQuery, and JavaScript.

 ## Motivation
 I created Simple Calculator to practice implementing a static, single page application using JQuery and JavaScript.